 Support for educators.
 Is your gifted program staff stretched thin?
 PTA committees can mobilize parents for volunteer tasks, saving planning time for educators.
 PTAs can donate recess equipment, supplies, or professional development resources.
 In districts where gifted specialists serve multiple schools, specialists are sometimes left out of usual PTA appreciation for educators; including gifted education in PTA committees can fill gaps and provide encouragement and volunteers.
 When general education teachers, specialists, and administrators have the support required for students with special needs, they are better able to meet the needs of all students on campus.

 Education for adults.
 Increased awareness can increase empathy and inclusion for all students with differences.
 Through SAGE, PTAs can partner with districts in hosting events for both parents and educators, and they may be able to seek approval for Continuing Education credits for teachers.
-For the gifted area of SAGE, topics could include gifted characteristics, social-emotional needs, dealing with stress and anxiety, gifted underachievement, enrichment strategies, self-advocacy, and more.
-To help parents become informed partners in supporting gifted services, a district can work with SAGE to facilitate “Gifted 101” workshops for parents.
+For the gifted area of SAGE, topics could include gifted characteristics, special populations within gifted education, social and emotional needs, dealing with stress and anxiety, gifted underachievement, twice-exceptional (2e) needs, parent-educator partnerships, self-advocacy, supporting underrepresented populations in gifted education, enrichment strategies, and more.
+To help parents become informed partners in supporting gifted services, a district can work with SAGE to facilitate or promote a roundtable event, a parent symposium, or even a “Gifted 101” workshop for parents.

 Beliefs about the gifted.
 For parents and educators of gifted students, the most significant benefit of SAGE may be the shift it can bring about in perceptions of the gifted.
 When gifted education joins forces with Special Education, people ask: why is the “G” in SAGE?
 What do gifted students have in common with students with disabilities?
 Why should giftedness be considered a special need?
 Answering these questions can increase awareness and lead to important conversations, support, and positive action.
 SAGE volunteers see firsthand that “gifted students are different learners” and are “often misunderstood.”
 One SAGE leader explains that “SAGE can help to shine a light” on gifted challenges “so they are not viewed in as much of a negative way.”

 Support for services.
 When funds for any educational services are at risk, it is important for parents to mobilize and to be heard.
 PTA offers a powerful advocacy voice for public education, and it draws that power in part from membership numbers.
-When gifted education is represented through SAGE, PTA legislative chairs can help monitor legislation and include gifted services in their advocacy, and more parents of children with learning differences see the benefits of joining PTAs.
+When gifted education is represented through SAGE, PTA legislative chairs can help monitor legislation and local district budgets, and they can include gifted services in their advocacy.
+Including advocacy for learning differences in PTA can help more parents of children with these differences to see the benefits of joining their local PTA.

 Support for students with disabilities.
 The above benefits focus on gifted education, but SAGE has even more benefits for families of children with disabilities.
 Many parents of gifted children have friends or other family members who live with disability challenges, and SAGE allows these parents to support and advocate for disability needs while supporting the gifted needs of their own children.
 SAGE disability support can include: